Johannesburg

 Where to eat and drink

-While art is front and centre at First Thursdays, you certainly won't be leaving hungry given all that Keyes has to offer on the dining front.
-Enjoy beautifully crafted sushi at Japanese fusion restaurant Kanpai or giant tiger prawns on the hibachi grill at The Prawnery.
+While art is front and centre at Keyes Art Night, you certainly won't be leaving hungry given all that Keyes has to offer on the dining front.
+Enjoy beautifully crafted sushi at the Japanese-fusion restaurant Kanpai or giant tiger prawns on the hibachi grill at The Prawnery.
 Book via Dineplan.
 Freshly Ground has an expanded menu and now serves drinks.
 For a tried and true favourite, add tasty Asian street food to the line-up at Momo Kuro on the top floor of the Trumpet building, or try the ramen at Momo's street-level store.
-Unwind with sunset drinks at Marble (also in the swanky Trumpet building), and if soft serve is your thing, head down the parking lot stairs to The Pantry.
+Burger and fries?
+Keep it easy at BGR.
+Unwind with sunset drinks at Marble (also in the swanky Trumpet building) and if soft serve is your thing, head down the parking lot stairs to The Pantry.
 At just 18 bucks a pop, you'll be glad we told you.

 Easy beats at MIX Cocktail Bar

-Once you've caught up with all of the Keyes art offerings, head upstairs to MIX Cocktail Bar at MESH Club for fancy cocktails and a good time, with a live DJ set.
+Once you've caught up with all the Keyes art offerings, head upstairs to MIX Cocktail Bar at MESH Club for something to sip on along with DJs MassMaineGlandtonSAHurbsmannLez, and Cocktale on deck.

 Still in the mood for art?
-Click here for all the exhibitions you need to see this week.
+These are all the exhibitions you need to see in Joburg this week.

 Momo Kuro